joachifm/hxine/README.md

     >     h <- Xine.openWith defaultConf { visualType = X11 }
     >     sid <- Xine.openStream h "video.ogm"
     >     Xine.play h sid

+See the API documentation (produced by `cabal haddock`) for more information.

+If you wish to implement your own higher-level interface to xine-lib, you may use the low-level FFI binding by

+    > import Xine.Foreign

 # Author
 Joachim Fasting \<joachim.fasting@gmail.com\>